 The Wedding Budget Broken Down

-Again your wedding expenses and costs will greatly differ from couple to couple and from country to country.
+Again your wedding expenses and costs will significantly differ from couple to couple and country to country.

-But take a look at these wedding cost breakdown as documented by The Knot:
+But look at these wedding cost breakdowns documented by The Knot and compare prices.

 - Venue – $16,107